 Here you will find information about a selection of popular topics.

-It’s essential to provide all employees with an employment contract within 2 months of their start date.
+It’s essential to provide all employees with an employment contract on day one of their employment.
 Failure to do so can mean that both parties might not know where they stand, and could leave you vulnerable to a claim.
 To avoid this, ensure that a comprehensive set of terms and conditions of employment are offered to all of your staff.

 It’s likely that at some point one of your employees will be absent for a prolonged period, whether justified or not.
 Following the correct processes will reduce the likelihood of a claim and also ensure that staff are supported.
 Make sure that the processes are clearly laid out and that all staff understand what is required of them if they are absent from work.